Shreyaa-J/Artha-Sutra/README.md

-# 💼 Daily Expense Tracker
+# 💼 Artha Sutra - Daily Expense Tracker

 A JSP + Servlet-based web application to help users track expenses and plan their monthly budgets using MySQL.